Rafael Alkorta

-Playing career

-Club
+Club career

 Born in Bilbao, Biscay, Alkorta began playing as a child with local Athletic Club in 1978, and made his senior debut with the second team seven years later, making 44 Segunda División appearances before being promoted by Howard Kendall to the senior side for the 1987–88 season.
 His first La Liga match was a 1–0 away defeat against Real Valladolid on 24 October 1987, and he went on to feature in a further 171 while establishing himself as an outstanding man marker.

 Alkorta attracted the attention of Real Madrid, for whom he signed in the 1993–94 campaign (he was reluctant to make the move, but was persuaded due to Athletic's poor financial situation which was improved by the 350 million pesetas transfer fee).
-During his spell at the Santiago Bernabéu Stadium he formed a notable partnership with Fernando Hierro for club and country, and accumulated more than 150 official appearances and two league titles.
+During his spell at the Santiago Bernabéu Stadium, he formed a notable partnership with Fernando Hierro for club and country, and made 134 official appearances while winning two league titles.

 Alkorta returned to Athletic in 1997–98, swapping teams with fellow defender Aitor Karanka.
-He helped the Basque side to finish second in the first campaign upon his return and went on to play regularly the following years but, after only six games in 2001–02, was released and decided to retire aged nearly 34.
+He helped the Basque side to finish second in the first campaign upon his return and went on to play regularly the following years but, after only six games in 2001–02, was released and decided to retire aged 33.

-International
+International career

 An international since 26 May 1990 (a 1–0 friendly away win over Yugoslavia), Alkorta earned 54 caps for Spain over the next eight years.
 He played in three FIFA World Cups – 1990, 1994 and 1998 – and UEFA Euro 1996, also representing the country at under-16, under-18 and under-21 levels.

-In the first competition, in Italy, Alkorta played ten minutes in a 2–1 group stage victory against Belgium, starting in a further 11 matches (ten complete) in the other senior tournaments.
+In the first competition, in Italy, Alkorta played ten minutes in a 2–1 group stage victory against Belgium, starting in a further 11 matches and completing ten in the other senior tournaments.